ConditionHQConditionHQ

 For WA property managers, the key advantages are consistency and evidence quality.
 Every report includes timestamped photographs embedded alongside descriptions, AI-generated detailed descriptions that avoid the vague language that weakens bond claims, and a structured format that is easy for a magistrate to review if the matter reaches the Magistrates Court.

-The exit comparison feature is particularly valuable in WA, where the cost of pursuing a bond dispute through the Magistrates Court is higher than in states with tribunal systems.
-Having a clear, side-by-side comparison of entry and exit condition helps you assess the strength of your claim before deciding whether to proceed to court.
+The exit comparison feature is particularly valuable in WA.
+Under the new Commissioner determination process, a clear entry-to-exit comparison is the foundation of a successful bond claim.
+The Commissioner reviews evidence submitted by both parties and applies established guidelines — so the quality and clarity of your condition report documentation directly affects the outcome.
 If the evidence clearly supports your position, you can proceed with confidence.
-If the comparison shows that the claimed issues are borderline, you can make a more informed decision about whether the court process is worth the cost.
+If the comparison shows that claimed issues are borderline, you can make a more informed decision before committing to the process.

 ConditionHQ also addresses the common WA compliance requirement of providing two copies to the tenant by generating digital reports that can be easily emailed.
 The email delivery creates an automatic record of when the report was provided, satisfying both the delivery requirement and the need for proof of delivery.